When it comes to building a conversion rate and search engine optimized website, speed is crucial.

 If you look at any website in the modern era, it’s likely filled to the tipping point with images.

-And if you aren’t optimizing your images, you could have pages that take up multiple megabytes of space.
+If you aren’t optimizing your images, you could have pages that take up multiple megabytes of space.

 Page size and weight are often measured by page weight bytes.
 Simply put, page weight bytes show the total size of a web page measured in bytes.